-Lady Manners School: Information Form for Working/Volunteering with Students This form should be completed and returned to the Human Resources Manager $\underline{\text{before}}$ the arrangement begins
+Lady Manners School: Information Form for Working/Volunteering with Students This form should be completed and returned to the Human Resources Manager before the arrangement begins

-SECTION A: To be completed in n all cases by the member of school stat ff Name of person: Member of school staff responsible: How is this person known to you?
-What is their previous relevant experience: Brief nature of their duties during the engagement: Date from: Date to: Duration/frequency of work (e.g. once per week, every day for one week): ☐ If the engagement is a 'on member of LMS staff e off', I confirm that they will be supe rvised by a ☐ I confirm that I have seen confirm to the best of my abi identification documents relating to t lity that these are accurate his person, and I Payment method (e.g. payrol Total Expenditure: ~ cher, £20 unqualified teacher): ~ SECTION B: To be completed to he duration/frequency of working/volunt eering exceeds a Has the person previously had a satisfactory DBS check (e.g. for another organisation) Yes Please provide a pho Date of check: Disclo otocopy.
-No Dosure number: ☐ The individual has comple eted a self-disclosure form.
-Please at tach a copy.
-References or testimonial or supply contact details of s have been obtained.
-Please attach two referees: copies.
-Date of Birth: Address: Email address:
+SECTION A: To be completed in all cases by the member of school sta ---

+Name of Member of

+person: school staff

+• responsible:

+How is this to you? person known

+What is the relevant ex -

+e of their duties engagement:

+Date from: Date to:

+equency of work ber week, every week):

+☐ If the engagement is a 'one off', I confirm that they will be supervised by a member of LMS staff

+☐ I confirm that I have seen identification documents relating to this person, and I confirm to the best of my ability that these are accurate

+If payment is to be made, please confirm: Budget code: ~ Total Expenditure: ~ Rate of pay (£30 qualified teacher, £20 unqualified teacher): ~ Payment method (e.g. payroll, on invoice): ~ If invoice, please raise a requisition.
+Invoices should be emailed to accounts@ladymanners.derbyshire.sch.uk

+SECTION B: To be completed the duration/frequency of working/volunteering exceeds a 'one-off'

+Has the person previously had a satisfactory DBS check (e.g. for another organisation) Yes Please provide a photocopy.
+No Date of check: Disclosure number: Disclosure

+The individual has completed a self-disclosure form.
+Please attach a copy.

+References or testimonials have been obtained.
+Please attach copies. or supply contact details of two referees:

+Date of Birt :h:

+Address:

+Email addr ess:

-SECTION C: To be completed in all cases
+SECTION C: To be completed i n all cases

-Signed (member of school staff responsible): Date:
+Signed (member of school Date: staff responsible): Dale.

-HR Manager comments:

-Signed (HR Manager): Date
+HR Manager comments: Signed (HR Manager): Date